Definition of hand in English:

 - 24.1At someone’s disposal: since I retired I’ve had more time on my handsMore example sentences

 - There are far too many hours of gameplay in Fable as it is, and the nearly infinite decision-dependent variations mean if you've got far too much time on your hands, you'll probably enjoy repeating the entire game over and over again.

 - If you're just avidly curious with way too much time on your hands, check out the generations of good-bye notes, starting with the AOL acquisition of Netscape and continuing up to the present day.

 - I mean, if you were banking 40 grand or more a week, and had a copious amount of free time on your hands, there are surely a million more imaginative ways to spend your time than mincing around celeb-studded night clubs in your Gucci threads!

 on the one (or the other) hand

-- Used to present factors which are opposed or which support opposing opinions: a conflict between their rationally held views on the one hand and their emotions and desires on the otherMore example sentences
+- Used to present factors that are opposed or that support opposing opinions: a conflict between their rationally held views on the one hand and their emotions and desires on the otherMore example sentences

 - On the other hand, a number of species collected were found in only a single drainage.